Recap: Doctor Who S29 E10 "Blink"

 - Ordinary High-School Student: Although not high school students, Sally Sparrow, Kathy Nightingale, Lawrence Nightingale and Billy Shipton all fit this trope very well.
 They're just normal people who get swept up into very weird events through no fault whatsoever of their own.

-- Public Secret Message: The DVD Easter egg.
+- Public Secret Message: The DVD Easter egg is on 17 DVDs.

 - Really Seventeen Years Old: Once she ends up in 1920, Kathy claims to have been born in 1902.
 Sally makes it clear to the audience that Kathy wasn't really that young.